 Most of us go through life half-present.
 But your child has only about 900 weeks of childhood with you before he leaves your home.
 He'll be gone before

-Try this as a practice: When you're engaged with your child, just be right here, right now, and let everything else go.
+Try this as a practice: When you're interacting with your child, show up 100%.
+Just be right here, right now, and let everything else go.
 You won't be

 Because you'll find it creates those moments with your child that make your heart melt.